 STOCKHOLDER ALERT: Kaskela Law LLC Announces Investigation of Interface, Inc. and Encourages Long-Term TILE Stockholders to Contact the Firm

-/EIN News/ -- PHILADELPHIA, March 06, 2023 (GLOBE NEWSWIRE) -- Investor protection law firm Kaskela Law LLC announces that it is investigating Interface, Inc. (“Interface” or the “Company”) (NASDAQ: TILE) on behalf of the Company’s long-term stockholders.
+PHILADELPHIA, March 06, 2023 (GLOBE NEWSWIRE) -- Investor protection law firm Kaskela Law LLC announces that it is investigating Interface, Inc. ("Interface" or the "Company") TILE on behalf of the Company's long-term stockholders.

 Recently a securities fraud complaint was filed against Interface on behalf of certain investors who purchased shares of the Company's stock between May 12, 2016 and September 28, 2020.
 According to the complaint, during that time period, Interface made a series of false and misleading statements to investors concerning the Company's operational and financial results, and internal controls over financial reporting.